 - Congestion Mitigation and Air Quality (CMAQ): The CMAQ program is continued in the BIL to provide a flexible funding source to State and local governments for transportation projects and programs to help meet the requirements of the Clean Air Act.
 Funding is available to reduce congestion and improve air quality for areas that do not meet the National Ambient Air Quality Standards for ozone, carbon monoxide, or particulate matter (nonattainment areas) and for former nonattainment areas that are now in compliance (maintenance areas).
-The funding split for this program is generally 80% federal 20% state. - STBGP Set-Aside: The FAST Act eliminates the MAP-21 Transportation Alternatives Program (TAP) and replaces it with a set-aside of Surface Transportation Block Grant (STBG) program funding for transportation alternatives (TA).
+The funding split for this program is generally 80% federal 20% state. - Transportation Alternatives (TA) Program: The BIL continues previous legislation set-aside of Surface Transportation Block Grant (STBG) program funding for transportation alternatives (TA).
 These set-aside funds include all projects and activities that were previously eligible under TAP, encompassing a variety of smaller-scale transportation projects such as pedestrian and bicycle facilities, recreational trails, safe routes to school projects, community improvements such as historic preservation and vegetation management, and environmental mitigation related to stormwater and habitat connectivity.
 The funding split for this program is generally 80% federal 20% state. - Nationally Significant Freight & Highway Projects (NSFHP) Program: The NSFHP program provides financial assistance through competitive grants known as FASTLANE grants or credit assistance to nationally and regionally significant freight and highway projects that align with the program goals, i.e. improve safety, efficiency and reliability, generate economic benefits, reduce highway congestion and bottlenecks, improve freight connectivity, enhance the resiliency of critical highway infrastructure, improve roadways vital to national energy security, and address the impacts of population growth on freight and people movement.
 The funding split is generally 60% federal and 40% other sources.
 An additional 20% may be funded with other federal assistance dollars. - High Priority Projects: This program provides designated funding for specific projects identified in SAFETEA-LU.
 Projects are identified with a specified amount of funding over the 5 years of SAFETEA-LU.
 The funds designated for a project are available only for that project until expended.
 HPP projects are fully funded and are included on the TIP when they are expected to be "ready to go."
-The funding split is 80% federal and 20% state. - Carbon Reduction Program (CRP): The purpose of the Carbon Reduction Program (CRP) is to reduce transportation emissions through the development of State carbon reduction strategies and by funding projects designed to reduce transportation emissions - Promoting Resilient Operations for Transformative, Efficient, and Cost Saving Transportation (PROTECT): PROTECT will provide formula funding to states and competitive grants to eligible entities to increase the resilience of our transportation system.
+The funding split is 80% federal and 20% state. - Carbon Reduction Program (CRP): The BIL establishes the Carbon Reduction Program (CRP), which provides funds for projects designed to reduce transportation emissions, defined as carbon dioxide (CO2) emissions from on-road highway sources. - Promoting Resilient Operations for Transformative, Efficient, and Cost Saving Transportation (PROTECT): PROTECT will provide formula funding to states and competitive grants to eligible entities to increase the resilience of our transportation system.
 This includes funding for evacuation routes, coastal resilience, making existing infrastructure more resilient, or efforts to move infrastructure to nearby locations not continuously impacted by extreme weather and natural disasters.